S. R. Crown Hall: Columns and roof

-Entrance as seem from the south.
+The entrance as seen from the south.
 Two of the roof girders are visible, one on either side of the entrance.

 Unlike most other contemporary buildings, Crown Hall's entire superstructure was on its exterior and was completely visible from the outside.
-Crown Hall was Mies's first design with an exterior superstructure and no internal columns, and it is an early example of a clear span structure.
+Crown Hall was Mies's first such design and is an early example of a clear span structure.
 The building is supported by H-shaped columns on the facade, which are welded to flanges along the roof and floor slab.
 The northern and southern elevations each have four columns; each column to the north is paired with another to the south.
 The columns on each elevation are spaced 60 ft apart, and the roof is cantilevered 20 ft outward from the westernmost and easternmost pairs of columns.
 The columns thus divide the building from west to east into a 1-3-3-3-1 configuration.
 The three 60-foot sections and the two 20-foot sections add up to a total building length of 220 ft.

 Four steel plate girders, which run north–south between each pair of columns, carry the entire weight of the roof and are visible from the exterior of the building.
 Each girder measures 120 ft long (spanning the building's entire width) and 6+1/4 ft deep, while the roof itself is 18 ft above the main level.
 (Note: An Architectural Forum article from 1956 gives a conflicting figure of 19.5 ft.)
-By suspending the roof from the girders, Mies eliminated the need for interior columns and created an open plan space; this was in keeping with Mies's philosophy of "less is more".
+By suspending the roof from the girders, Mies eliminated the need for interior columns and created an open plan space.
 The roof itself is made of gravel and asphalt, with interior drains and an aluminum (originally copper) coping at its perimeter.
 In the center of the roof is a penthouse for mechanical functions.
 The penthouse measures 40 by 40 ft across, with louvers on its western and eastern elevations, as well as translucent panels on the other elevations.
 There is also a photovoltaic power station on the roof, as well as a battery energy storage system that can store up to 500 kWh of energy.